-- General/Inorganic Chemistry (with lab)
+- General/Inorganic Chemistry (with lab): 4 units

-- General Microbiology (with lab) (BIOL 14)
+- General Microbiology (with lab) (BIOL 14)\: 4 units

-- Human Physiology (with lab)
+- Human Physiology (with lab): 4 units

-- Speech/Oral Communication
+- Speech/Oral Communication: 3 units

-- Introduction to Sociology
+- Introduction to Sociology: 3 units

-- Organic/Biochemistry (with lab) (CHE 4)
+- Organic/Biochemistry (with lab) (CHE 4)\: 4 units

-- Human Anatomy (with lab)
+- Human Anatomy (with lab): 4 units

-- Writing and Composition
+- Writing and Composition: 3 units

-- Intermediate Algebra or higher (not included in the minimum GPA requirements for entry into the program)
+- Intermediate Algebra or higher (not included in the minimum GPA requirements for entry into the program): 4-6 units

-- General Psychology
+- General Psychology: 3 units

-Science courses must have been completed within the past seven (7) years.
+\Science courses must have been completed within the past seven (7) years.
 The BIOL 14 and/or CHE 4 course(s) may be offered to applicants who have successfully completed all other prerequisite courses.

-If Anatomy and Physiology are taken as a combined course (i.e., A&P 1, A&P 2), both courses must be taken at the same institution.
+\\If Anatomy and Physiology are taken as a combined course (i.e., A&P 1, A&P 2), both courses must be taken at the same institution.